jamesshore/quixote/ROADMAP.md

 	* Compatibility note: IE 11, Chrome Mobile 44 miscompute `clip: rect(auto)` as '0px' (should be 'auto').
 So they can't calculate clipping values when the `clip` property is used
 * Move descriptors out of special "Descriptor" page and into regular documentation (such as QElement properties)?
 Or both?
 * Code change: Change element.width and .height back to 0 (instead of non-rendered) for zero-width/height elements.
+	* Documentation already reflects this change
+* Code change: PositionDescriptor needs `ensure.signature`
+	* Consider whether it should take a number (and if it should, update the documentation accordingly)

 ## Dogfooding Notes